arnaudroger/simpleflatmapper.org/11-v6-migration.md

 # Migration v5 to v6

+## for the mappers user
-* for mapper there should not be any change needed the api should be backward compatible, if you encounter an issue please raise a ticket
+there should not be any change needed as the api should be backward compatible, if you encounter an issue please raise a ticket
+Just make sure all the module are on the same version, as the generic type change will lead to weird errors if not.

+## for mapper producers,
-* the mapper producer the mapper config now as a new parameterized type representing the source object
+* the mapper config now as a new parameterized type representing the source object
 * the ReflectionService is now a abstract class, you can use the static method or instantiate the DefaultReflectionService
 * PropertyMeta and ClassMeta now implements a withReflectionService method